 Leafy greens, beans and legumes, seeds and nuts, and nutritional or brewers yeast are potent plant-based food sources for B vitamins.
 If you can find nutritional yeast with B-12 it’s even better, especially if you’re vegan.
 It usually says on the container if it has B-12 added.
 It’s tasty in soups, salads, or on pasta, popcorn or potatoes, just for starters.

 If you’re showing signs of serious B vitamin deficiency, with the most common symptoms of fatigue, physical or immune weakness, depression, confusion, skin rashes, or dermatitis, then a supplement may be necessary to expedite recovery.
 Check with a doctor you trust.
 It’s very important to note that when supplementing B-complex as a vitamin, it’s crucial that it be high quality.

 There are many brands of B-complex that actually add toxicity to the body!
 If you can find activated B-complex, this is the absolute best way to go.
 (It’s easily absorbed like a food source because the vitamins are already activated.)
 Otherwise, stay away from the cheapest options.

-Supplementing with B-complex before indulging in vitamin B-robbers (again, they are stress, smoking, drinking, illicit drugs and long-term use of prescription drugs, processed foods, and sugar) and tumeric can help to reduce free radical production that damages cells throughout the body.
+Supplementing with B-complex before indulging in vitamin B-robbers (again, they are stress, smoking, drinking, illicit drugs, and long-term use of prescription drugs, processed foods, and sugar) and turmeric can help to reduce free radical production that damages cells throughout the body.

 If any of the B-robbers are consistently consumed, supplementing regularly is necessary until you’re ready to reduce or eliminate the source(s) of toxic consumption.
 Until then, supplementing or drinking tea with milk thistle and burdock root will give the liver extra support through cell regeneration and detoxification.

-Supplementing B vitamins helps to reduce cravings for these B-robbers, so no matter your motivation, consciously increasing intake of B-rich foods and a quality supplement is helpful to reduce harmful consumption, increase energy levels and vitality, and reduce physical and emotional symptoms of anger, stress, anxiety, and depression.
+Supplementing B vitamins helps to reduce cravings for these B-robbers, so no matter your motivation, consciously increasing intake of B-rich foods and a quality supplement is helpful to reduce stressful consumption, increase energy levels and vitality, and reduce physical and emotional symptoms of chronic anger, stress, anxiety, and depression.